 Why Claude Might Not Cite You

-If Claude answers your category questions without naming you, the cause is usually one of a short list.
+If Claude answers your category questions without naming you, work down this diagnostic in order:

-The content is client-side rendered.
-If your facts load through JavaScript, a search-time fetch can see an empty shell.
+- The content is client-side rendered.
+Facts that load through JavaScript leave a search-time fetch looking at an empty shell.

-The claim is buried or unsupported.
-Claude lifts clean, corroborated passages, so a vague or unsourced assertion is harder to quote and trust.
+- The claim is not liftable.
+Per the checklist above, a vague or unsourced assertion is harder to quote and trust than a clean, corroborated one.

 "Claude SEO" vs "Using Claude for SEO"